MattFellows/UpDNS/README.md

 # UpDNS
-A load balanced DNS server with rule based checks for determining the status of potential servier addresses
+A load balanced DNS server with rule based checks for determining the status of potential server addresses